waymondrang/docsafterdark/README.md

 Launches a temporary Firefox instance with the extension installed.
 The extension automatically reloads when files in `build/` change.

-> **Note:** The Firefox profile is temporary and will not persist logins between sessions.
+> **Note:** The Firefox profile is temporary and will not persist logins (on docs.google.com, for example) between sessions.

 ### Building